scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 - Improve the Internet's scalability.
 - Prepare the Internet for tomorrow's applications, such as virtual reality, Internet of Things (IoT), and Distributed Ledger Technology (DLT).

-A more detailed motivation for developing SCION will be described in a separate gap analysis internet draft.
+**Note**: A more detailed motivation for developing SCION will be described in a separate gap analysis internet draft.

 ### Formal Verification